 This IUD may be a particularly good choice in overweight and obese women, who are at risk for abnormal uterine bleeding and endometrial neoplasia, as the local progesterone effect produced by the IUD can counter both of these risks [19].
 It can also be used for endometrial protection for women on estrogen replacement [9].
 Weight gain is listed as a potential side effect of the levonorgestrel IUD, although studies have shown weight gain is not clinically significant and occurs in a low percentage of individuals [9; 44].

-As the hormone dose is guite low, side effects with the levonorgestrel IUD are minimal.
-Irregular bleeding is common following insertion, particularly in the first four months, and oligomenorrhea or amenorrhea frequently follow due to the local effect of the progesterone on the endometrium [18].
+As the hormone dose is quite low, side effects with the levonorgestrel IUD are minimal.
+Irregular bleeding is common following insertion, particularly in the first four months, and oligomenorrhea or amenorrhea frequently follow due to the local effect of the ing is common following insertion, particularly in the first four months, and oligomenorrhea or amenorrhea frequently follow due to the local effect of the progesterone on the endometrium [18].
 About 20% of women are amenorrheic by one year of use, and up to 35% may be oligomenorrheic or amenorrheic immediately after insertion [37].
 By 12 months of use, women with menorrhagia experience a 90% reduction in blood loss, although menses return rapidly after removal of the IUD [9; 10].
-Side effects such as headaches, depression, nausea, breast tenderness, acne, and ovarian cyst formation can occur [9; 37].
+Side effects such as headaches, depression, nausea, breast tenderness, acne, and ovarian cyst formation can occur [9: 37].
 Pregnancy and malignancy must always be included in the differential of any abnormal uterine bleeding [37].
 The relative risk for VTE in women using this contraceptive compared with women not on any hormonal medication has been reported to be 0.6 [34].